seisflows.optimize.LBFGS

 restart()

 Restart the L-BFGS optimization algorithm by clearing out stored gradient memory.
+The workflow will need to call compute_direction and initialize_search afterwards to properly re-instantiate the line search machinery.

 _update_search_history()